Grass & Grass Seed

 Mow newly planted bermudagrass lawns once seedlings have reached 2 inches high.
 Once it’s established, you’ll want to maintain your bermudagrass lawn at 1 to 2 inches, a slightly shorter height than many other types of lawn grasses.
 Mow frequently enough that you never have to remove more than ⅓ of the grass height.

-How to Feed a Bermudagrass Lawn
+How to Fertilize a Bermudagrass Lawn

-About 4 weeks after applying the Starter Food, feed your bermudagrass lawn with Scotts® Turf Builder® Southern Lawn FoodF.
+About 4 weeks after applying the Starter Food, feed your bermudagrass lawn with Scotts® Turf Builder® Southern Lawn Food.
 Be sure to follow the directions on the label.
 Continue to fertilize every 6 to 8 weeks during the growing season, stopping when the grass naturally slows its growth in early fall.

 How to Repair Patches in a Bermudagrass Lawn